bntibor/projectile-trajectory-simulator/README.md

 Simple projectile motion simulator using HTML canvas and Typescript.
 Given the speed and angle it will animate the flightpath of the projectile.
 The simulation ignores drag.

-Run using *webpack-dev-server*.
-This will start a simple server on localhost:8080.
+Install dependencies, make sure weback and webpack-dev-server are installed then run using **webpack-dev-server**.
+This will start a simple server on localhost:8080 with the app.